JoeQuattrone/LB-API-Travis/README.md

 If you recieve a response in `JSON` form, your DB is working as it should.

 ## Next Step
-Go back to [LB-Client-Travis](https://github.com/JoeQuattrone/LB-Client-Travis) and continue the instructions.
+Return to [LB-Client-Travis](https://github.com/JoeQuattrone/LB-Client-Travis) and continue the instructions.

 ## Deployment